TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/UpdateWizards/Concept.rst

 .. _update-wizards-concept:

 =============================
-The concept of update wizards
+The concept of Update Wizards
 =============================

 Update wizards are single PHP classes that provide an automated way to update certain